ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

   service for the `endpoint-cost-pv` service.

 Below is the Information Resource Directory of the example ALTO server.
-To enable the Path Vector extension, the `path-vector` cost type ({{cost-type-spec}}) is defined in the `cost-types` of the `meta` field, and is included in the `cost-type-names` of resources `filetered-cost-map-pv` and `endpoint-cost-pv`.
+To enable the extension defined in this document, the `path-vector` cost type ({{cost-type-spec}}) is defined in the `cost-types` of the `meta` field, and is included in the `cost-type-names` of resources `filetered-cost-map-pv` and `endpoint-cost-pv`.